bpgasoline/Group8Project/README.md

 2. Type 'cmd' and press Enter

 Navigate to the folder where you want to clone hoot
-1. 'ls' to list files and directories you can change to
+1. 'ls' to list files and directories you can change to (on powershell)
 2. 'cd (dir)' to change directories <br />
 ## For only cloning a specific branch:
 ```